topst-development/Documentation/Single Board Computer/G Model/VCP-G/Hardware/VCP-G Hardware.md

 ## 4.6 Connector for Debugging and FWDN (JC100)
 ---
 The JC100 is a standard USB Type-C connector.
-On the VCP-G, JC100 is used for debugging or FWDN via UART.
+On the VCP-G, JC100 is used for debugging or FWDN through UART.
 Figure 4.7 shows the location of JC100.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.7%20USB%20Type-C%20Connector%20(JC100).png"></p>
 <p align="center"><strong>Figure 4.7 USB Type-C Connector (JC100)</strong><p>

-You can perform FWDN or check debugging message of the TCC7045 through JC100.
+You can perform FWDN or check debugging message of the VCP-G through JC100.
 JC100 on the VCP-G includes a built-in USB-to-UART bridge controller, so you can directly connect JC100 to PC by using the USB Type-C cable.

 </br></br></br>

-## 4.7 Pin Headers for GPIO, ADC, Power, CAN, SPI
+## 4.7 Pin Headers for GPIO, ADC, Power, CAN, and SPI
 ---
-The VCP-G have nine 2.54mm pin headers for power, GPIO, ADC, CAN, and SPI to connect others such as sensor or sub-board.
+The VCP-G has nine 2.54 mm pin headers for power, GPIO, ADC, CAN, and SPI to connect to other peripherals such as sensors or sub-boards.

-Table 4.4 describes purpose of nine pin headers on the VCP-G.
+Table 4.4 describes the purpose of the nine pin headers on the VCP-G.
 <p align="center"><strong>Table 4.4 Pin Headers on VCP-G </strong></p>
 <div align="center">
 	<table>